cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 within the successor projects CT2 and JCT.
 They showed great endurance and expertise, necessary to overcome the difficulties of the brand new development environments and software architectures:
-- Arno, Philipp, Thomas, Sebastian, Martin, Timo, Soeren, ...
+- Arno, Nils, Philipp, Thomas, Sebastian, Martin, Timo, Soeren, ...
-- Dominik, Matthias, Tobias, Simon, Amro, David, ...
+- Dominik, Simon, Matthias, Tobias, Amro, David, Michael, ...

-And needless to say the many undisclosed ones, especially students and interns who contributed a lot -- and thereby learned even more by the experts within the project.
+And needless to say the many undisclosed ones, especially students and interns who contributed a lot -- and thereby learned even a lot more by the experts within the project.

 Contributors are e.g. Deutsche Bank AG, the Technical University of Darmstadt and the University of Duisburg-Essen.